-Professor Hispanic and Latin American Studies
+Professor of Hispanic and Latin American Studies

 20th century Latin American literatures and cultures, race relations and Mestizo cultures, literature of protest movements and subversion in the Andes

 Neill Hall 218